rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

  The time
  between earning and spending is known as "saving".
-Inflationary money disprupts this cycle, leading to credit and debt, a system of constant spending, because money that constantly loses value is simply worth more now than it will be
+Inflationary money disprupts this cycle of saving, replacing it with a cycle of credit and debt, a system of constant spending, because money that constantly loses value is simply worth more now than it will be